MGSimard/vertexblog/README.md

 - [x] Consider separate ratelimiting for action types (Signup/Signin, Data fetching, Data mutation (Blog/Post))
 - [x] Upgrade to new stable Next 15, migrate .eslintrc.cjs to flat config eslint.config.mjs etc etc.
 - [x] Reduce filesize of "/favicons/android-chrome-512x512.png"
+- [x] Some form of pagination for blogs and maybe posts, dragging performance sucks once there are a lot of files in the div - (Settled on virtualization from scratch)
 - [x] Implement virtualized list scrolling from scratch
 - [x] Now that we have virtualization, need to fix file creation if scroll isn't at the top already
 - [ ] Optimize its performance